Filters

 Lucknowi kurti : Introduction

-The signature lucknowi chikankari kurti features a fitted bodice flowing into a wider flare.
+The signature kurti features a fitted bodice flowing into a wider flare.
 And the intricate Chikankari embroidery, set meticulously in either white or ivory thread, lends an ethereal touch.
 The result is timeless sophistication complementing both traditional and contemporary styles.

 The pristine white Lucknowi kurti, with its tonal thread work, creates an air of subtle elegance.
 The pastel shade kurti with classic Chikankari work adds fun accents to freshen up one's ethnic looks.
 The ankle or floor-length kurtis channel the style of Lucknow's royal courts for formal occasions.

-The varied designs of Lucknowi kurtis ensure it fits right into any wardrobe.
+The varied designs of kurtis ensure it fits right into any wardrobe.
 Either dressed up or down, they work wonderfully for festivities, daily wear and everything in between.
 Traditional techniques and modern cuts give consumers plenty to choose from, be it minimal embroidery or dense motifs.

 Between the locally sourced fabric, artisan craftsmanship, and wide design scope - the Lucknowi kurti lets women embrace the unique handiwork of Lucknow's weavers.
 It reflects a legacy held close to the city's heart and cherished just as dearly by lovers of Indian ethnic fashion all over.